An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Introduction

-With channel estimation based only on the pilots, the off-the-grid sparse channel estimation problem is equivalent to that of line spectral estimation \cite{lovmand-sparsechannel}.
-The work \cite{badiu-valse} presents a MF algorithm for line spectral estimation and it is shown that the Bernoulli-Gaussian prior \cite{kormylo-ml} is a powerful and tractable sparsity-inducing model for line spectral estimation based on MF.
-Our off-the-grid sparse channel estimator is inspired by \cite{badiu-valse} and use the Bernoulli-Gaussian prior model, but also differs from \cite{badiu-valse} in several aspects; \textit{a)} at the data subcarriers the observations are modulated with the unknown data symbols, \textit{b)} we assume that the multipath component coefficients fully factors in the posterior pdf and \textit{c)} to reduce computational complexity we use a point-estimate of the multipath delays.
+The problem of parametric channel estimation based only on pilots or in the contrived case when the data symbols are given is equivalent to that of line spectral estimation \cite{lovmand-sparsechannel}.
+The work \cite{badiu-valse} proposes a variational Bayesian approach to line spectral estimation.
+It is shown that the Bernoulli-Gaussian prior \cite{kormylo-ml} is a powerful and tractable sparsity-inducing model.
+Our sparsity-based parametric channel estimator is inspired by \cite{badiu-valse} and uses the Bernoulli-Gaussian prior model too.
+It differs from \cite{badiu-valse} in several aspects: \textit{a)} at the data subcarriers the observations are modulated with the unknown data symbols, \textit{b)} we impose that the estimate of the posterior probability density function (pdf) of the multipath coefficients factorizes and \textit{c)} to reduce computational complexity we use a point estimate of the multipath delays. \footnote{By contrast, the scheme in \cite{badiu-valse} applied in our context computes estimates of the posterior distribution of the delays.}

-We use the combined BP and MF (BP-MF) framework of \cite{riegler-merging} as the foundation of our algorithm derivation, but also depart from BP-MF in several ways.
-We show how the BP-MF framework can be modified to provide approximate ML estimation of model parameters, how variables can be estimated jointly to improve convergence speed and how some variables can be point estimated as an approximate MAP estimate, such that a tractable algorithm with low computational complexity is obtained.
-In particular, a point-estimate of the multipath delays is found via Newton's method as proposed in \cite{hansen-sparse}.

-Our receiver only uses a few parameters (specifically the two parameters of the Bernoulli-Gaussian prior model, sparsity level $\rho$ and multipath coefficient variance $\eta$) to describe the statistical properties of the wireless channel and these are inherently estimated.
-This is in contrast to for example the linear MMSE (LMMSE) channel estimators (which requires a-priori specification of the second-order statistics of the channel transfer function) \cite{edfors-ofdm, park-iterative} and the GAMP receiver \cite{schniter-belief} (which relies on the second-order statistics of the CIR at all multipath delays on the sample-spaced grid).